-Today, nearly 20 years after Yun Kŭm'i's murder, while camp town areas such as Tongduch'on still figure into the imagination of many Koreans as violent spaces of national shame, in reality they have long been turned into transnational areas that are maintained largely in the absence of Korean public (or state) interventions.
-In a rather ironic twist, the interest in camp towns peaked at the very moment when those kiji'chon spaces were already undergoing crucial transformations that would change these zones of contact and the demographic make-up of the population residing in them for good.
-The news reporters, activists, researchers and student protesters that sought to temporarily insert themselves into the world of kiji'chon after the death of Yun Kŭm'i were chasing ghosts in more than just one sense: the booming of U.S. military camp towns had already peaked in the 1960s and 1970s, when under military dictator Park Chung-hee any criticism of the security alliance with the United States, or the mere mentioning of rampant prostitution nearby US bases potentially came with a high price to be paid if voiced in a public forum.
-In the early 1990s, however, the number of women employed in GI clubs had already drastically sunk, and the many journalists who came to write on the plight of Korean camp town women often ended up harassing the same handful of women they still found hanging out nearby the bases (Cp.
+Today, nearly 20 years after Yun Kŭm'i's murder, while camp town areas such as Tongduch'ŏn still figure into the imagination of many Koreans as violent spaces of national shame, in reality they have long been turned into transnational areas that are maintained largely in the absence of Korean public (or state) interventions.
+In a rather ironic twist, the interest in camp towns peaked at the very moment when those kiji'chon spaces were undergoing crucial transformations that changed these zones of contact and the demographic make-up of the population residing in them for good.
+The news reporters, activists, researchers and student protesters that sought to temporarily insert themselves into the world of kiji'chon after the death of Yun Kŭm'i were chasing ghosts in more than just one sense: the booming of U.S. military camp towns had peaked in the 1960s and 1970s, when under military dictator Park Chung-hee any criticism of the security alliance with the United States, or the mere mentioning of rampant prostitution nearby US bases potentially came with a high price to be paid if voiced in a public forum.
+In the early 1990s, however, the number of women employed in GI clubs had drastically sunk, and the many journalists who came to write on the plight of Korean camp town women often ended up harassing the same handful of women they still found hanging out nearby the bases (Cp.
 Moon 1997; Han 2001).

-Foreign sex workers have in the meantime taken the places of Korean women (Cp.
-Cheng 2010)

-- a phenomenon that is symptomatic of the dramatic shift in the role South Korea plays in the world economy today, with the country increasingly opening up its own frontiers of capitalist exploitation for itself within the wider region, and extracting surplus labor from migrants for whom South Korea has become an attractive destination.
-Consequently, nowadays economically and socially hypermarginalized female migrant workers from the Philippines and other countries in the wider region mingle in camp town with American soldiers of various ethnic and social backgrounds.
-Due to their ever decreasing spending power as compared to the host population and their symbolic devaluation ever since the Korean democratization process of the 1990s, these soldiers often understand themselves as equally ostracized in the modern Korea of today as their "3rd country national" entertainer counterparts.
+Foreign sex workers have since the mid-1990s taken the places of Korean women (Cp.
+Cheng 2010) - a phenomenon that is symptomatic of the dramatic shift in the role South Korea plays in the world economy today, with the country increasingly opening up its own frontiers of capitalist exploitation for itself within the wider region, and extracting surplus labor from migrants for whom South Korea has become an attractive destination100.
+Consequently, nowadays economically and socially hyper-marginalized female migrant workers from the Philippines and other countries in the wider region mingle in camp town with American soldiers of various ethnic and social backgrounds.

-&lt;sup>101 For an introduction into the matter of labor migration to South Korea, see Seol and Han 2004.
+100 For an introduction into the matter of labor migration to South Korea, see Seol and Han 2004.